ansys/pystk/doc/source/api/ansys/stk/core/graphics/IScreenOverlayManager.rst

 IScreenOverlayManager
 =====================

-.. py:class:: IScreenOverlayManager
+.. py:class:: ansys.stk.core.graphics.IScreenOverlayManager

    object

    The top-level container for screen overlays.
 All child screen overlays that are added to this container are specified relative to the overall globe control.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IScreenOverlayManager

 Overview
 --------